 SPORTS is an arena that invites all to enjoy – and inclusion via captioning or real time (CART) is now included for stadium announcements, singing, presentations to players, and more.
 Here’s an update:

 2014: Many more stadiums have real time captioning now, on the board.
-We welcome the name of your stadium and team here, if you send it to us by email.
+We welcome learning about your local stadium and if there is live captioning, email to let us know, CCACaptioning@gmail.com

 CCAC member active in Oregon (OR-CAP is group) are working with the Portland Trailblazers to get captions and have gotten them in the University of Oregon Matthew Knight Arena.